yusanshi/cminus-compiler/README.md

 # Cminus Compiler

-This is course project of compiler principle.
+This is course project of Principles of Compiler.
 We have built a compiler for C Minus programming language.

 ## Team
 **Members**